-III. to order, that in the event of any violation of the injunction in accordance with no. II above, the Defendants shall pay severally to the Court a penalty sum of at least EUR 2,000 per infringing unit and/or a penalty sum of at least EUR 10,000 for each day of violation of this injunction.

-C. As further requests,

-- I. to hold that the Defendants shall pay damages to the claimant compensating all losses caused by the infringing acts of EP 2 028 981 in - France since 2 April 2019 and as long as EP 2 028 981 B1 is in force; - Germany since 14 April 2015 and as long as EP 2 028 981 B1 is in force - Italy, The Netherlands, Denmark, Romania, Poland, Spain, United Kingdom, Turkey since 23 September 2015 and as long as EP 2 028 981 B1 is in force

-- II. to order the Defendants to pay to the Claimant EUR 50.000 (fifty thousand euros) in compensation for the moral prejudice suffered; - III. to order the Defendants to inform the Claimant to the extent of which they have committed infringing acts referred to under C.I., stating - i. the origin and distribution channels; - ii. the quantities produced, manufactured, delivered, received or ordered, as well as the price obtained;
+- III. to order, that in the event of any violation of the injunction in accordance with no. Il above, Defendant shall pay to the Court a penalty sum of at least EUR 2,000 per infringing unit and/or a penalty sum of at least EUR 10,000 for each day of violation of this injunction. - C. As further requests, - I. to hold that the Defendant shall pay damages to the claimant compensating all losses caused by the infringing acts of EP 2 028 981 in - France since 2 April 2019 and as long as EP 2 028 981 B1 is in force; - Germany since 14 April 2015 and as long as EP 2 028 981 B1 is in force - Italy, The Netherlands, Denmark, Romania, Poland, Spain, United Kingdom, Turkey since 23 September 2015 and as long as EP 2 028 981 B1 is in force - II. to order the Defendant to pay to the Claimant EUR 100.000 (one hundred thousand euros) in compensation for the moral prejudice suffered; - III. to order the Defendant to inform the Claimant to the extent of which it has committed infringing acts referred to under C.I., stating - i. the origin and distribution channels; - ii. the quantities produced, manufactured, delivered, received or ordered, as well as the price obtained;